deejaygraham/intro-to-coding/05 - sonic-pi/transcript.md

 ~~~

-You can also use chords explicitly...
+You can also use chords explicitly, let's play the notes in a chord...

 ~~~

+chord(:e3, :major7).each do |n|
+  play n
+  sleep 0.5
+end

-play chord(:E5, :major)
+play chord(:e3, :major7)
+sleep 2

 ~~~

-## Frozen

-If you really get into composition this way, there's lots you can do.
-Here's a version of the Disney song "Let it Go" from the film "Frozen"

-Transposing

 ## Random